The Brauer-Manin obstruction on algebraic stacks

 \subsection{Points and obstructions}

-Let $k$ be a number field, $R$ a commutative $k$-algebra, $\cX$ an algebraic stack over $k$.
-The \emph{$R$-points} of $\cX$ is the set of isomorphism classes of objects in the groupoid $\Hom_{\SStk/k} (R, \cX)$ denoted by $\cX(R)$.
+Let $k$ be a number field, $R$ be a commutative $k$-algebra, and $\cX$ be an algebraic stack over $k$.
+The \emph{$R$-points} of $\cX$ is the set of isomorphism classes of objects in the groupoid $\Hom_{\SStk/k}(\Spec R, \cX)$ denoted by $\cX(R)$.
 Let $\cXAk$ (resp. $\cX(k)$) be the \emph{{\adelic} points} (resp. \emph{rational points}) of $\cX$. \rk{ Under some conditions, we can also define {\adelic} points explicitly.
 See \eqref{eq_adelic_explicit}. }

 \defi{ Let $\cC$ be a $(2, 1)$-category, and $\cD$ be an ordinary category.
-Let $F: \cC\ra\cD$ be a functor from a $2$-category to an ordinary category.
-We say that $F$ is \emph{stable} if $F$ is a strict $2$-functor from $\cC$ to $\cD$, i.e., for any $1$-morphisms $f$ and $g$ of $\CC$ that is $2$-isomorphic, we have $F(f)=F(g)$. } \rk{ There is a notion of \emph{stable functor} in the literature which means ``having a left adjoint on each slice''.
+Let $F: \cC\ra\cD$ be a functor from the underlying ordinary category of $\cC$ to $\cD$.
+We say that $F$ is \emph{stable} if $F$ is a strict $2$-functor from $\cC$ to $\cD$, i.e., for any $1$-morphisms $f$ and $g$ in $\cC$ that is $2$-isomorphic, we have $F(f)=F(g)$. } \rk{ There is a notion of \emph{stable functor} in the literature which means ``having a left adjoint on each slice''.
 In this paper, we keep the nomenclature in Definition \ref{defi_stable}. }